No, I'm not going to tell you what it is because I can't say it's a surprise, but I'm just a video.

 And it's been a great help to be able to read to him that our founding fathers had moral principles that they abided by.

-Because the Brave Pilgrims book shows how that actually happened and how they got along and how they they mutually beneficial to each other.
+Because the Brave Pilgrims book shows how that actually happened and how they got along and how they mutually beneficial to each other.

 Well, hey, Rush, we're thankful for you.

-We're thankful for this country, and and even though we're going through these difficult things, there's there's light at the end of the tunnel, and and if we can raise this next generation up the right way, you know, I believe that that things can turn out.
+And if we can raise this next generation up the right way, you know, I believe that things can change.

 That's right, because that's where the next leader is going to come from.

-So before you go, I need you to hang on so that we can um send you the actual book.
+So before you go, I need you to hang on so that we can send you the actual book.

 You have the new one?